 Curling irons come with multiple heat settings and you could customize the temperature settings according to your hair texture and density.
 Most flat irons do not come with the same features so these devices might not work on some hair types.

 There are flat irons with more rounded clamps so they pull double duty as hair curlers too.
 However, the edges are still ever so slightly defined so don’t be surprised if you still got crimped, uneven curls.
 You can use a flat iron to curl your hair but it takes practice to get decent curls.

 So which device should you get?

-If you’re all about the curls then it makes sense to get a styling product that’s optimized for creating curls.
-But if you want a device that could straighten your hair and give you curls sometimes, then opt for a flat iron.
+If you prefer curling your hair, then it makes sense to use a styling product that’s optimized for creating curls.
+But if you want a device that could straighten your hair and also give you curls sometimes, then opt for a flat iron.

 Personally, I don’t recommend using a flat iron for hair curling because the device does not come with the same control and precision that a curling wand offers.
 All these will affect the health of your hair and the quality of the curls.
 Curling your hair with a flat iron is also cumbersome and the result might not be what you expect.
 If you have an important event, don’t use a flat iron to curl your hair unless you’ve had practice.

 If you have short hair then using a flat iron to create curls is out of the question!
 The clamp is just too chunky, you cannot wrap the hair section properly to get decent curls.
 I shudder to think what kind of crazy curls you’ll get from a flat iron if you have chin-length hair.
 You won’t be able to create tighter curls because of the shape the flat iron.

 FAQs about Curling Irons for Short Hair

 What’s the best way to avoid a burn when using a curling iron?